Beyond Good and Evil 2

 Control is a new game coming from Remedy, the makers of Alan Wake and Quantum Break.
 And, to be honest, Control looks a bit like an amalgamation of the two.
 It has that sci fi mystery element that the studio is known for delivering, with the more shooter- and powers-focused gameplay of Quantum Break.
 But where the other two games were a bit slower and more deliberate in action, Control seems more fast-paced.
 I can get behind that.

-It was kind of easy to miss Control at the Sony press conference, since the trailer was sandwiched in between larger demos for the publisher’s AAA releases, but what we saw looks awesome.
+The trailer was sandwiched between larger demos for AAA Sony releases, so it was kind of easy to miss.
+But what we saw looks awesome.
 It’s also interesting to see the studio partnering with Sony when they’ve traditionally been Microsoft focused.

 Crackdown 3 is another game that I’m nervous about, despite the fun premise.
 It’s just been in development for so long and delayed so many times that it’s hard to imagine it delivering on all the promises and cool features that have been set up.
 Not only that, but even recent gameplay has looked a bit rough, in my opinion.